6 reasons why skin-to-skin contact is so beneficial for bonding

 2) It encourages your baby’s brain to develop

 New research shows it also encourages your baby’s brain to develop.
-It is hard to know what is going on in your newborn's brain but the way your baby bonds with you influences the way their brain organizes itself.
+It is hard to know what is going on in your newborn's brain but the way your baby bonds with you influences the way their brain organises itself.
 Skin-to-skin can also help boost their emotional and social development.

 3) It keeps them calm

+‘Skin-to-skin promotes oxytocin, the love hormone,’ says Francesca.
+It also reduces levels of the stress hormone cortisol.
 ‘Birth is a stressful process for your baby.
 Skin contact helps regulate their heart rate and temperature,’ says paediatrician Dr Flaudia Petrone.

 4) It keeps their energy levels stable

 One recent study showed that blood glucose levels in newborns who had immediate skin-to-skin were at healthier levels than in those who didn’t.
+After your baby is born, levels can dip if they aren't feeding well or are stressed.

 5) It boosts your baby’s immune system